 One common mistake product teams make is waiting until the product is almost all the way through the development process before bringing the marketing department into the fold.
 At that point, the marketing team has very little time to develop the emotionally powerful messaging and story they’ll need for a successful marketing campaign.

-So you should invite marketing into the development process as early as you can.
+So you should invite marketing to the development process as early as you can.
 Let them hear your strategy conversations.
 Help them get to know your target user personas and gain an understanding of where your product will fit into the market and what problems it will solve.

 2. Don’t micromanage the details—tell them your product’s story and then give them some space to work.

-Your marketing team can have a complete list of your product’s features, its system requirements, and its performance capabilities—and still have no idea how to persuade even your ideal user persona to buy it.
+Your marketing team can have a complete list of your product’s features, its system requirements, and its performance capabilities—and still, have no idea how to persuade even your ideal user persona to buy it.

 To do its job as effectively as possible, marketing will need you to tell the product’s story.
 They need an emotionally compelling story describing how the product will help your customers achieve something great or avoid something terrible.